stackupdev/mcp-arXiv-server/README.md

 # Welcome to the MCP arXiv Server!

-This is an easy-to-use online tool that helps you search for and manage research papers from arXiv.
-You can use it to find papers on any topic and keep track of what you discover.
+This project helps you search for and organize research papers from arXiv with just a few clicks.
+It’s designed to be simple, friendly, and easy to use online.

-## What does this project do?
+## What does this site do?
-- Lets you search arXiv for interesting research papers
+- Lets you search for research papers on any topic from arXiv.
-- Helps you organize and retrieve paper information
+- Saves and organizes the papers you find, so you can look them up later.
+- Shows a friendly homepage when you visit the main website.
-- Works with tools that use the "MCP" protocol
+- Works with special tools that use the "MCP" protocol for advanced users.
-- Shows a simple welcome page when you visit the website

 ## How do I use it?
-You can run this project on [Render.com](https://render.com/), a service that makes it simple to put your project online.
+You can put this project online using [Render.com](https://render.com/):

-### Steps to get started:
-1. **Put your project on GitHub.**
-   - If you haven't already, upload your code to a GitHub repository.
+1. Upload your code to GitHub.

-2. **Set up on Render.com:**
-   - Go to the Render.com website and log in.
-   - Click "New Web Service" and connect your GitHub account.
+2. On Render.com, create a new "Web Service" and connect your GitHub.
-   - Choose your project repository.
-   - You don't need to change any build settings—Render will use the included Dockerfile.
-   - Make sure the port is set to `8001`.
+3. Render.com will set everything up for you—just make sure the port is set to `8001`.
-   - Click "Create Web Service" and wait for your site to go live!

-3. **Visit your new site:**
-   - Once it's ready, go to the link Render.com gives you (it will look like `https://your-app-name.onrender.com/`).
-   - The homepage will greet you and tell you about the project.
+4. When it’s ready, visit your new website link (like `https://your-app-name.onrender.com/`).

+## What will I see?
+- **Homepage (`/`)**: A welcome page that explains what the project does.
-   - The special `/sse` page is for connecting with other tools (you don't need to use this unless you know what MCP is).
+- **/sse**: A special page for connecting with other tools (you can ignore this unless you know you need it).

+## What happens when I search for papers?
+When you use the search feature (through the MCP protocol or connected tools), the server will:
+- Look up the latest papers from arXiv on your chosen topic
+- Save the results so you can find them again later
+- Let you view info about each paper, like title, authors, summary, and download link

+## Project files
+- `research_server.py`: The main code that runs the server
+- `pyproject.toml` and `uv.lock`: These keep track of which packages are needed
+- `README.md`: This guide

 ## Need help?
-If you have any questions or need help, check with the person who shared this project or look at the code for more details.
+If you’re stuck or have questions, ask the person who shared this project with you, or check the code for more details.

-## Files in this project
-- `research_server.py`: The main code for the server
-- `pyproject.toml`, `uv.lock`: These help manage which packages the project needs
-- `README.md`: This file!

-## License
-MIT (or add your own license)
+---

+Enjoy exploring research papers with MCP arXiv Server!
 ## License
 MIT (or specify your license)